Expand Short Text into Common Phrases in PCC EHR

 When reviewing another user’s entries, any user can copy entries to their own list by using the copy button at the bottom of the tab.

-Any of your snap texts can be edited by selecting it from your list, and clicking the edit button.
+Any of your own snap texts, even those copied from other users, can be edited by selecting it from your list, and clicking the edit button.
 Simply change the text, or if it’s no longer needed, click the delete button to delete it from your list.